Brain-Development-and-Disorders-Lab/mars/website/docs/data_management/Importing-Data.md

 ![Import JSON - Step 3](../img/import_JSON_3.png)

 When importing Entities via JSON files, additional _Attributes_ can be added during the import steps.
-Use the green "Create" button to create a new Attribute or select an existing Template Attribute.
+Use the green "Create" button to create a new Attribute or select an existing Attribute.
 The Attributes from this step will be added to all Entities as they are imported.

 #### Step 4